MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 If neither of the "enable" options are specified, Visual Studio will select the analysis tool matching the Platform Toolset used.

-### CMake Settings
+### CMake settings

-To edit your clang-tidy settings, open your CMake Settings, and select **Edit JSON** in the CMake Project Settings Editor.
+To edit your Clang-Tidy settings, open your CMake settings, and select **Edit JSON** in the CMake Project Settings Editor.
 You can use the keys above to fill out your clang-tidy specifications in the CMake Settings json file.

 An example CMake settings implementation looks like this:

 ```json
 {
   "configurations": [